Alcoholics Anonymous was founded in 1935 by Bill Wilson and Dr. Bob Smith.

 - Nar-Anon – These meetings are for family members and friend of the person addicted to drugs to come together and share their struggles and hopes.
 Group members help one another to cope heal from hurt caused by another’s addiction.

-- Al-Anon, Alateen – This is also a worldwide fellowship that offers a program of recovery for the families and friends of alcoholics, whether or not the alcoholic in their life realizes he/she needs help.
+- Al-Anon, Alateen – This is also a worldwide fellowship that offers a program of recovery for the families and friends of people addicted to alcohol or other drugs.

 - Survivors of Incest Anonymous

 - Workaholics Anonymous